Aaron98990/ways-of-the-game/misconduct.md

 ## Warnings

 Warnings are an important tool that is not technically miscounduct.
+They are an important tool to set a message to everyone watching the game on what is acceptable.
+If you give a warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without acction).

+Things to avoid saying:
+- If you do X, I will do Y. (Don't tie yourself)
+- This is your only warning.
+(Don't tie yourself.)

+Things to say:
+- X is not acceptable.
+Don't do it again.

 ## Players Cautionable Offenses